Selected Work

 Context

-I wrote the September edition of Vision, the Mission's quarterly donor newsletter, to open their fall giving season.
-It goes to longtime supporters across the Triad who already believe in the work and want to see how their giving is changing real lives in their community.
+I wrote the cover article for the September edition of Vision, the Mission's donor newsletter produced by Masterworks.
+The newsletter goes to donors across the Triad who already believe in the work and want to see how their giving is changing real lives in their community.

 Challenge